Invariants of Lie algebras extended over commutative algebras without unit: The second cohomology

 It is obvious that if the characteristic of $K$ is different from $3$, then $\varphi_i([L,L],L) = 0$ for $i\in I_1$, and $\alpha_i(AA,A) = 0$ for $i\in I_4$.
 It is obvious also that $\varphi_i \otimes \alpha_i$ satisfies the cocycle equation (\ref{cocycle-eq}) for each $i \in I_1,I_2,I_3,I_4$.

 Now write the condition of skew-symmetry of $\Phi$:

 and symmetrize it with respect to $x, y$:

-From the last equality, using again Lemma 1.1 from \cite{low}, we see that each set $I_1,I_2,I_3,I_4$ can be split further into two subsets, one having skew-symmetric $\varphi_i$ and symmetric $\alpha_i$, and the other one having symmetric $\varphi_i$ and skew-symmetric $\alpha_i$. \end{proof}
+From the last two equalities, using again Lemma 1.1 from \cite{low}, we see that each set $I_1,I_2,I_3,I_4$ can be split further into two subsets, one having skew-symmetric $\varphi_i$ and symmetric $\alpha_i$, and the other one having symmetric $\varphi_i$ and skew-symmetric $\alpha_i$. \end{proof}

 \begin{remark} As all our bilinear maps are $K$-valued, the cocycles of the form $\varphi \otimes \alpha$ are, of course, just products of bilinear maps $\varphi \alpha$.
 However, we have retained the symbol $\otimes$, to make it easier to track dependence on the more general situation of \cite{low}. \end{remark}